commoncrawl/cc-host-index/README.md

 - wildcared subdomains: `python ./graph.py *.example.com`
 - a list of hosts: `python ./graph.py -f list_of_hosts.txt`

-Yes, these commands take a while to run.
+Yes, these commands take a while to run, because Parquet is a bad choice to look up a single row.
+On my machine the example.com graph takes 5.5 minutes of CPU time.

 This repo also has `duckdb-to-csv.py`, which you can use to run a single SQL command and get csv output.

 ## Example SQL queries